 Beginning Yang Style 24 Forms Class

-A new, beginning Yang Style 24 Forms class is scheduled to begin in mid April.
-Participants should be comfortable with the Tai Chi for Arthritis and Fall Prevention Parts 1 & 2 form to be eligible for this class.
-Comfort with the Tai Chi for Energy Parts 1 & 2 form is also recommended.
-Exceptions may be made for those with other prior tai chi experience and the approval of the instructor.
+This form can be a bit challenging for older beginners, but is well worth the effort to learn.
+Students should be comfortable with the Tai Chi for Arthritis and Fall Prevention Parts 1 & 2 form to be eligible for this class.
+Exceptions may be made for those with prior tai chi experience.
+Please contact the instructor at tcafp.dn@gmail.com if you have any questions on your eligibility.

 This unique class explores the more internal and meditative aspects of tai chi along with the application of the tai chi principle of Jing, often translated as having a quiet, yet alert mind.
 This mental quality is the basis for the saying that tai chi is "meditation in motion".
 The class will teach some basic body awareness and meditation techniques while sitting, standing and walking as well as some basic Taoist philosophy as it applies to tai chi.
 We will then work on applying those techniques and concepts to your tai chi, transforming it into a true "Meditation in Motion".